ZhengrongGuoChina/Graphene-topology/README.md

 ## Citation
 If you use this library in your research, please cite:

-"Toward a Deterministic Nucleation Theory for Chirality-Controlled Nanotube Synthesis", Zhengrong Guo, ...
-(2025, In submission)
+"Toward a Deterministic Nucleation Theory for Chirality-Controlled Nanotube Synthesis", Zhengrong Guo, arXiv:2510.25425 [cond-mat.mes-hall]

 ## Acknowledgments